How To Choose A Homebuilder Who Will Honor Your Vision, Time, And Budget

 Word of mouth is often the best way to find a reputable homebuilder.
 Ask your friends and colleagues who they hired for their home remodeling projects or to build their custom homes.
 Were they pleased with the overall experience?
 If so, then you should delve a little deeper:

-- Was their project completed on time and on budget?
+- Was the project completed on time and on budget?

-- Did the finished project meet their goals?
+- Did the finished project meet the originally stated expectations and goals?

 - Was there regular, ongoing communication?